 Sacramento's green-tech workers will also benefit from the region's growing reputation as a global destination for green manufacturing.
 Several companies have announced plans to open new plants in the Sacramento area.
 Japanese machine-tool maker Mori Seiki has plans to open a plant in Davis employing 150 people.
-The German solar energy company, Mounting Systems, established its North American headquarters in West Sacramento.
+The German solar energy company, Mounting Systems, is establishing its North American headquarters in West Sacramento in January and will employ at least 100 workers.
 ErgSol is scouting locations for a thermal collection plant in Sacramento, and is projecting to employ 800 workers at peak production.
-Sacramento Works has provide recruitment, screening and training incentives to a wide range of clean energy technology employers in the last year, including Beutler Corporation, N Solar, Inc., Siemans Corporation, OPDE, Solar Power, Inc., and ZETA Homes, PG&E, Utility Partners of America, SMA, and WestTec Construction.
+Sacramento Works has provide recruitment, screening and training incentives to a wide range of clean energy technology employers in the last year, including Beutler Corporation, N Solar, Inc., Siemans Corporation, OPDE, Solar Power, Inc., and ZETA Homes.